ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_reuse_roles.rst

 - If roles/x/tasks/main.yml exists, Ansible adds the tasks in that file to the play.
 - If roles/x/handlers/main.yml exists, Ansible adds the handlers in that file to the play.
-- If roles/x/vars/main.yml exists, Ansible adds the variables in that file to the play.
+- If roles/x/vars/main.yml or roles/x/vars/main directory exist, Ansible adds the variables in that file to the play.
-- If roles/x/defaults/main.yml exists, Ansible adds the variables in that file to the play.
+- If roles/x/defaults/main.yml or roles/x/defaults/main directory exist, Ansible adds the variables in that file to the play.
 - If roles/x/meta/main.yml exists, Ansible adds any role dependencies in that file to the list of roles.
 - Any copy, script, template or include tasks (in the role) can reference files in roles/x/{files,templates,tasks}/ (dir depends on task) without having to path them relatively or absolutely.